leriomaggio/ppml-tutorial/README.md

 # PPML: Machine Learning on Data you cannot see

-Repository for the [tutorial](https://schedule.mozillafestival.org/session/3TAPD8-1) on **Privacy-Preserving Machine Learning** (`PPML`) presented at [SciPy 2023](https://www.scipy2023.scipy.org/)
+Repository for the [tutorial](https://schedule.mozillafestival.org/session/3TAPD8-1) on **Privacy-Preserving Machine Learning** (`PPML`) presented at [EuroSciPy 2023](https://www.euroscipy.org/2023)

+**Note**: An extended version of this tutorial - as presented at [SciPy 2023](https://www.scipy2023.scipy.org/) - is available [here](https://github.com/leriomaggio/ppml-tutorial/tree/scipy-23).

 ## Intro

 Privacy guarantee is **the** most crucial requirement when it comes to analyse sensitive data.
-However, data anonymisation techniques alone do not always provide complete privacy protection;
-moreover Machine Learning models could also be exploited to _leak_ sensitive data when _attacked_, and no counter-measure is applied.
-*Privacy-preserving machine learning* (PPML) methods hold the promise to overcome all these issues, allowing to train machine learning models with full privacy guarantees.
+However, data anonymisation techniques alone do not always provide complete privacy protection; moreover Machine Learning models could also be exploited to _leak_ sensitive data when _attacked_, and no counter-measure is applied. *Privacy-preserving machine learning* (PPML) methods hold the promise to overcome all these issues, allowing to train machine learning models with full privacy guarantees.
 In this tutorial we will explore several methods for privacy-preserving data analysis, and how these techniques can be used to safely train ML models _without_ actually seeing the data.

 ### Description